 Name Specifies the name given to the entire facility.
-The name can be up to 30 characters.

-Day Start Identifies when the system switches to its "Day" mode of operation and specifies the time period for which the day Admin Station is active.
+The name operation and specifies the time period for which the day Admin Station is active.
 Telephones with night-only outside line access are prevented from placing outside line calls during this time.
 Use the down arrows to select the Hour and Minute values.
 Valid times range from 00:00 to 23:58, but must be less than the Night Start time.

-Night Start Identifies when the system switches to its "Night" mode of operation and specifies the time period for which the night Admin Station is active.
+Day Start Identifies when the system switches to its "Day" mode of operation and specifies the time period for which the night Admin Station is active.
 During this time, telephones with the night-only outside line access can place outside line calls.
 Use the down arrows to select the Hour and Minute values.
 Valid times range from 00:01 to 23:59; but must be larger than the Day Start time.